 ON THIS PAGE: You will find information about the numbers of women diagnosed with vaginal cancer each year.
 You will learn general information about surviving the disease.
 Remember, survival rates depend on several factors.
 Use the menu to see other pages.

 Vaginal cancer is uncommon.
-This year, an estimated 3,170 women in the United States will be diagnosed with vaginal cancer.
+This year, an estimated 4,620 women in the United States will be diagnosed with vaginal cancer.

-Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts & Figures 2014 and the ACS website.
+Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts & Figures 2016, and the ACS website.

 The next section in this guide is Medical Illustrations .
 It offers drawings of body parts often affected by this disease.
 Use the menu to choose a different section to continue reading in this guide.